-- breach of employment laws (such as the Fair Work Act 2009 (Cth)) - breach of anti-discrimination legislation - breach of taxation law such as failure to pay PAYG income tax instalments or compulsory superannuation contributions - trading (or operating) while insolvent - breach of work health and safety laws (or occupational health and safety laws) - breach of environmental protection laws, or - contravening Australian Consumer Law (ACL)
+- employment laws (such as the Fair Work Act 2009 (Cth))

+- anti-discrimination legislation

+- taxation law (such as failure to pay PAYG income tax instalments or compulsory superannuation contributions)

+- trading (or operating) while insolvent

+- work health and safety laws (or occupational health and safety laws)

+- environmental protection laws, or

+- Australian Consumer Law (ACL)

-Note - this is not a comprehensive list, and the law may differ in each state and territory.
+Note - this is not a comprehensive list, and the laws may differ in each state and territory.

 In Part 1, Jenny was unsure whether Youth Inc. can pay volunteers - she thinks maybe the volunteers should be treated as employees.
-However, because she missed the previous two meetings, didn't have time to prepare for the recent meeting, hasn't read the board papers, and isn't across the detail, Jenny decides to go along with the decision.
+However, Jenny decides to go along with the board's decision because she missed the previous two meetings, didn't have time to prepare for the recent meeting, hasn't read the board papers, and isn't across the detail.

 Paying volunteers is one indicator of an employment relationship.
 If it's found that the volunteers should be treated as employees, Youth Inc. may be breaching employment laws.
-If Jenny is found to be 'involved' in that breach, that is, she is found to have aided, abetted, induced, was knowingly concerned in, or conspired to give effect to the breach, she may be found personally liable.
+If Jenny is found to be 'involved' in that breach, that is, she is found to have aided, abetted, induced, was knowingly concerned in through her actions or omission, or conspired to cause the breach, she may be found personally liable.